6.4 Adopt or update local ordinances to provide guidelines for stormwater pond management

 Algal blooms and trash are common maintenance issues in stormwater ponds.
 Source: Stocking Savvy

-Local ordinances are needed to ensure that stormwater ponds retain their nutrient removal efficiency and other design purposes.
-Once codified, best management practices (BMPs) could be incorporated into private maintenance contracts.
-City and county maintenance contractors also could implement the BMPs for publicly owned stormwater systems, such as the 372 miles of swales managed and maintained under Sarasota County’s National Pollutant Discharge Elimination System (NPDES) permit (Sarasota County 2018b).
-Better management of stormwater pond systems to enhance nutrient reduction may simultaneously improve the biodiversity and health of the pond and adjacent property values.
+Local ordinances would provide the authority to ensure long-term pond maintenance and nutrient management.
+Codified best management practices (BMPs) could be incorporated into private contracts with pond vendors.
+Municipal and county contractors could also follow these standards for public systems, such as the 372 miles of swales maintained under Sarasota County’s National Pollutant Discharge Elimination System (NPDES) permit (Sarasota County 2018b).
+Improved pond maintenance not only supports nutrient reduction but may also enhance pond biodiversity and boost nearby property values.

 Shoreline plantings in stormwater ponds help reduce nutrient pollution that causes algal blooms and provide habitat for birds and amphibians.
 Source: UF/IFAS Extension